pbastowski/meteor-ng2/README.md

 ## Installation

     meteor add pbastowski:systemjs
-    meteor add pbastowski:typescript

     meteor add pbastowski:angular2

-SystemJS and TypeScript are required in addition to Angular2.
+SystemJS is required in addition to Angular2.

-## Why TypeScript and not Babel?
+## TypeScript

-This package only works with TypeScript, because with TypeScript injecting dependencies is very easy, as shown below
+TypeScript is included with this package.
+With TypeScript injecting dependencies is very easy, as shown below

 ```javascript
 class MyComponent {